jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 In the above example the "placer" value is a reference to the "BarPlacer" Hook Function and there are some data values specific to the "BarPlacer" Hook Function.

+### Filter Declarations

+Filter declarations specify a series of filters through which data files are passed in order.
+Each filter declaration consists of the following:

+* "filter" – [required; string] – The name of the filter function to use

+* "options" – [optional; JSON object] – Options sent to the filter function when it is invoked

+* "data" – [optional; any] – Data value sent to the filter function when it is invoked

+When the tools execute the named filter function they pass the options and data values, along with the input and output file paths to use.

 ## Global Level

-The Top level of the file contains global values applying to the whole file.
-Besides the "config", "options" and "data" subsections the Top level contains a Modules ("modules") subsection.
+The 'top' or Global Level of the file contains global values applying to the whole file.
+Besides the "config" and "options" global value subsections the Global Level contains "resources", "layouts", "events", and "wiring" level subsections with their own values.

-Example:

-	{
-		"doc": "Top level.",
-		"config": {
-			. . .
-Zero or more global configuration values.
-		},
-		"resources": {
-			. . .
-Zero or more resource types.
-		},
-		"layouts": [
-			. . .
-Zero or more layout areas.
-		],
-		"events": [
-			. . .
-Zero or more event declarations.
-		],
-		"wiring": [
-			. . .
-Zero or more wiring declarations.
-		]
-	}
+NOTE: Although the [Module File Specification](modulefile-specification.md) also allows a "data" global value subsection at the Global Level, SquidSpace.js Module Files do not require this subsection and the tooling will ignore it if present.

 ### Global Configuration

-Global configuration must be of type JSON object.
-Global configuration for the main world Module File sets the defaults for all related Module Files.
-Global configuration of non-world Module Files may override any provided world Module File global configuration values.
+Global Configuration must be of type JSON object.
+The Global Configuration in the main world Module File sets the defaults for all related Module Files in a project.
+See Providing Project Defaults and Information.
+The Global Configuration in all other Module Files may override the world Module File configuration, but only for that file.

+The Global Configuration contains general configuration for the entire project:

-* "out-dir" – [optional; string] – Directory to write output Javascript output modules to, used by the spacepack tool; can be overridden for individual modules; default value depends on the tool reading the Module File
+* "out-dir" – [optional; string] – Directory used for code generators output files; may be overridden for individual modules; default value depends on the tool reading the Module File

+* "scratch-dir" – [optional; string] – Directory used for scratch files when processing filters or doing other operations requiring intermediate files; default value depends on the tool reading the Module File

 * "texture-dir" – [optional; string] – Directory containing textures to import; can be overridden for individual textures; default value depends on the tool reading the Module File